 Let's review various identifications between the physical quantities and the geometric aspects of Hitchin equation in more detail for the regular puncture cases which are later generalized to the irregular singularity case.
 The four dimensional $\mathcal{N}=2$ theory constructed in \cite{Gaiotto:2009we} are derived by compactifying six dimensional $(2,0)$ SCFT on a Riemann surface with regular punctures (with topological twist).
-The Hitchin's equation is also defined on this Riemann surface and the punctures correspond to the regular singular solutions to Hitchin's equation.
+The Hitchin's equation is also defined on the Riemann surface and the punctures correspond to the regular singular solutions to Hitchin's equation.
 The moduli space of solutions to Hitchin's equation with fixed boundary condition is a hyperkahler manifold and is identified with the Coulomb branch of four dimensional theory on $R^3\times S^1$, where $S^1$ is a circle.
 In fact, the Hitchin moduli space is the Higgs branch of the five dimensional maximal super Yang-Mills theory compactified on the punctured Riemann surface and it is the mirror of the original 3d theory \cite{Kapustin:1998xn}.
-There are no quantum corrections to the Higgs branch due to the non-renormalization theorem, that's why the classical picture of the Hitchin equation encodes the Coulomb branch information of the original theory.
+There are no quantum corrections to the Higgs branch due to the non-renormalization theorem, and that's why the classical picture of the Hitchin equation encodes the Coulomb branch information of the original theory.

-The geometric parameters are the complex moduli of the punctured Riemann surface and the coefficients of the simple pole.
-The complex structure moduli is the gauge coupling constant while the coefficient of the simple pole is the mass parameter, so we identify all the UV deformation parameters of four dimensional theory.
+The geometric parameters are the complex structure moduli of the punctured Riemann surface and the coefficients of the simple pole, which are identified with the gauge coupling constants and mass parameters respectively.
 The IR behavior of the field theory is encoded into the moduli space which is a hyperkahler manifold with complex structures parametrized by $CP^1$.
 In one of complex structure I, the Hitchin's moduli space is an integrable system and the spectral curve is identified with the Seiberg-Witten curve.
-In complex structure J, each point on the moduli space parameterizes a flat connection on Riemann surface.
+In complex structure J, each point on the moduli space parameterizes a flat connection on Riemann surface, and this description is useful for the classification of the irregular singularity.

-Let's discuss the Hitchin equation in some more detail.
 By taking a complex structure on the Riemann surface, the Hitchin equation reads